fsk-software/SimpleViewHolders/README.md

 Then add the following the library to your modules gradle file
    ```
    dependencies {
-         implementation 'com.github.fsk-software:FlowBindings:1.0-alpha1'
+         implementation 'com.github.fsk-software:SimpleViewHolders:Tag'
    }
    ```

+To use the SimpleViewHolder, just inflate your view directly into it:

+    override fun onCreateViewHolder(parent: ViewGroup, viewType: Int): RecyclerView.ViewHolder =
+        LayoutInflater.from(parent.context).let {
+            SimpleViewHolder(it.inflate(R.layout.item_missing_items_header, parent, false))
+        }

-To use the bindings, just call the binding extensions.
+To use the OnItemClickViewHolder, just inflate your view directly into it and provide the on item click lambda:

+    override fun onCreateViewHolder(parent: ViewGroup, viewType: Int): RecyclerView.ViewHolder =
+        LayoutInflater.from(parent.context).let {
+            OnItemClickViewHolder(it.inflate(R.layout.item_missing_items_header, parent, false))
-    button.clicks().onEach {
+            { position ->
-       //respond to each click
-    }.flowOn(Dispatchers.Main)
-     .launchIn(lifecycleScope)
+               //handle click from the position
+            }
+        }